10 Secrets of the Capitalist Class, or the "1 Percent"

 A High Income Isn't Enough to Truly Join the Capitalist Class

-Before we begin, let me reiterate the example I provided in Class in the United States to illustrate the difference between merely having a high income and truly being a member of the capitalist class.
+Before we begin, let's reiterate the example provided in Class in the United States to illustrate the difference between merely having a high income and truly being a member of the capitalist class.

 Make Money Work for You

-I've always said that the purpose of investing is to make your money work for you so that it generates cash regularly instead of (or in addition to) you having to sell your labor.
+The purpose of investing is to make your money work for you so that it generates cash regularly instead of (or in addition to) you having to sell your labor.
 In this case, John is truly a member of the capitalist class because he owns assets that generate cash for him as a result of providing needed services to the economy.
-In other words, John is not important or respected because he is rich; he is rich because what he has built fills a necessary need in society and the money is evidence of that.
+In other words, John is not rich because he is important or respected; he is rich because what he has built fills a need in society and the money is evidence of that.
 Greg, however, is very well off and experiences a standard of living among the highest in history.
 But he is not a true member of the capitalist class.
 To be, he would need to take his earnings from practicing medicine and build a collection of cash generating assets that could work alongside him, pumping out money as he focuses on healing people at the hospital.

 An Example of a Paycheck vs. Dividends

-You often hear the financial media, as well as stock brokers and financial planners, talk about the importance of diversification.
-But they almost always focus on diversification of assets.
+You often hear the financial media, as well as stockbrokers and financial planners, talk about the importance of diversification.
+But they almost always focus on the diversification of assets.
 The capitalist class realizes that the much bigger opportunity is focusing on diversification of income source.
 We discussed this powerful concept in How to Utilize the Berkshire Hathaway Model In Your Own Life.